-- We continue to have a modest overweight position in Hong Kong & China, with a mix of large internet companies, life insurers and consumer-related stocks. - ASEAN markets are well represented with overweight positions in Singapore, Thailand and Indonesia, where holdings include leading internet platforms, well capitalised financials, and an autos conglomerate - A notable theme in the fund are stocks with attractive total shareholder return yields (dividends and buybacks), available across the region, but especially in China, Korea, Australia and the ASEAN countries. - An overweight position in South Korea reflects a belief that improvements in corporate governance and dividend pay-outs are being underappreciated by the market. - The fund has significant exposure to dominant semiconductor companies in Taiwan and Korea.
+- Brazil is the fund's largest overweight position, and this exposure is spread across energy, financial, consumer and materials stocks.
+Broadly speaking we believe that valuations remain attractive, below historic averages and with high dividend yields on offer - South Korea remains an overweight position in the fund.
+Improvements in corporate governance and dividend pay-outs are being underappreciated by the market. - Chinese (and Hong Kong) equities are well represented, with a portfolio of mainly domestic consumer related stocks. - The fund has significant exposure to dominant semiconductor companies in Taiwan and Korea.
 The AI boom is creating debates on valuation, while the economic uncertainty threatens the short-term earnings prospects.
-Ultimately, we feel that the longer-term earnings power of these businesses remains well underpinned, and we remain confident in the companies that we own. - There are stock specific opportunities in India, but this market remains the fund's largest underweight position. - In terms of fund activity, we exited our position in Ping An Insurance and introduced EPAM Systems, Samsung E&A, and Sany Heavy.
-Please read the end of the document for full rationales.
+Ultimately, we feel that the longer-term earnings power of these businesses remains well underpinned, and we remain confident in the companies that we own. - There are stock specific opportunities in India, but the market remains our largest underweight position followed by Taiwan and Saudi Arabia. - In terms of fund activity, we sold Hyundai Motor and Porto Seguro choosing instead to add Anglo American Platinum, Lojas Renner, Telkom Indonesia, and Samsung E&A. Please read the end of the document for full rationales.